Fahisto/Raytracing-in-one-weekend/README.md

 # Raytracing-in-one-weekend
-Code from "Raytracing in one weekend" book written in Rust. \r\n Chapters 1 through 4 completed
+Code from "Raytracing in one weekend" book written in Rust.
+Chapters 1 through 4 completed